 - On the ribbon, under Feature Layer, click the Labeling tab.
 In the Visibility Range group, click the input box next to Out Beyond .
-Type 1:2,500 in the box and press Enter.
+Type 1:2,500 and press Enter.

 Any visible building labels turn off.
 They will display only when your map scale is 1:2,500 or larger.

 In the event of a flood, civil defense centers—typically schools or community centers—are important emergency shelters.
 You'll label the civil defense centers in the Wellington area.

 - Click the Map tab and go to the Te Aro bookmark if necessary.

 - In the Contents pane, turn on the Civil Defence Centres layer.